Didisimmons/Flybody-gym/TEST.md

 ## Further Testing

 * I asked co-workers and friends to test the site on their devices and submit comments on the website.
 One of the feedbacks was that the footer appeared clustered on a mobile device, so the footer was modified.
-This was corrected by adding a class to hide the third column of footer content.
+This was corrected by adding a class to hide the third column of the footer content on a mobile device.

 * Another complaint was that the timetable page header and body contents were not intuitive.
-They felt the message presented was a little confusing; this was corrected by adding additional text beneath the timeline to provide clear information to the user rather than misleading information.
+They felt the message presented was a little confusing; this was corrected by adding additional text beneath the timetable to provide clear information to the user rather than misleading information.
 A colleague checked it again, and they were able to readily engage with the page and grasp its information.

-* The site AM I Responsive is used to capture the visual responsiveness of the site to check if it is responsive on all devices by displaying a brief screen shot.
-See screeshot below
+* The site AM I Responsive is used to capture the visual responsiveness of the site on all devices to check if it is responsive.
+See screen shot below.

 ![screeshot view of website on all devices](assets/images/amiresponsive.png)